Academic Integrity

 Types of academic misconduct include:

-CollusionWorking together on an assessment task that is supposed to be completed individually.
+CollusionWorking together on an assessment task that is supposed to be completed individually, either deliberately or by not taking reasonable care to protect your work.

-Contract cheatingProcuring a third party to complete an assessment or sharing to/obtaining work from a file-sharing site or 'essay mill'.
+Contract cheatingProcuring a third party to complete an assessment (which may or may not include AI).

 Self-plagiarismRecycling a piece of work - or sections of a piece of work – that was previously submitted, without explicit permission from the subject coordinator.

-Other Any other academic misconduct not specifically defined by one of the above terms
+Any other academic misconduct not specifically defined by one of the above terms that provides a student with an unfair advantage.

 Please visit Achieve@Uni for more detailed information about academic misconduct and how to avoid it.